 It’s official.
-Energy costs are rising and we need to take a pro-active approach to reducing both our carbon footprint and our utility bills.
-For relatively small effort, big gains can be made in the area of domestic energy savings.
-Take a look at some of these easy to achieve tips that could help draw the sting out of the next energy bill that hits the doormat.
+Energy costs are rising and we need to take a proactive approach to reduce both our carbon footprint and our utility bills.
+For relatively small efforts, big gains can be made in the area of domestic energy savings.
+There are many small changes you could make to your home from small changes such as Plantation Shutters Installation to possibly help keep a draft out, along with using some wall installation to keep the heat in your home.
+Modifications can be easily made.
+Take a look at some of these easy-to-achieve tips that could help draw the sting out of the next energy bill that hits the doormat.

 Turn it down

 When winter beckons we all reach for the thermostat to turn up the heating without really thinking about it.
-For every degree the thermostat is adjusted downwards it is possible to save a whopping £65!
+For every degree, the thermostat is adjusted downwards it is possible to save a whopping 65!
 Experiment with lowering the room temperature by degrees, the change is so subtle it is unlikely to be noticed.
+Conversely, if you have to air-condition, adjust it upwards in the summer.
+The lower you have it set, the harder it’s going to have to work.
+This can increase energy consumption and make it more likely that it’ll break down.
+If your AC does break down, google “Global Cooling: AC Tune Up” to find an example of a company that can fix it for you, and that can also change things like filters to get it running more efficiently.
+An efficient appliance uses less energy and therefore saves you money, so it’s a no-brainer.

 Banish cold by ensuring that all doors and windows are draught free.
 Buy and fit draught insulating strip to lessen the heat loss significantly.
 Sash windows are particularly bad culprits, but they can be sorted out by fitting attractive shutters.
 In addition to looking fabulous, lovely shutters made from wood can limit heat loss, as can heavy curtains.

 Older houses are generally draughtier and extra care will be needed to keep them warm.
 There are many home insulation products to buy off the shelf and once the investment is made, bills will start to drop.
-Depending on the size of the house, savings of up to £75 can be anticipated, so it won’t take long to pay for the outlay on materials.
+Depending on the size of the house, savings of up to 75 can be anticipated, so it won’t take long to pay for the outlay on materials.
+Many homeowners consider getting a Spray Foam Insulation for the attic, basement, or other rooms in the house with excess draughts.
+You too can enlist professional servicemen who can ensure that your home is insulated from the weather extremes with the help of durable insulating material.

 Kitchen energy crunch